About Android App Bundles

 Yes, when you create a new app you can either choose to have Google generate and store an app signing key on your behalf or you can choose your own app signing key and upload a copy of it.

-Can I use the same app signing key for Play and other app stores?
+I want to use the same app signing key for Play and other app stores.
+Is this still possible?

 Can I use Play App Signing for an app created before August 2021 without providing a copy of my app signing key?

 Yes, Play App Signing supports a 'key upgrade' option for apps created before August 2021.
 This allows the app to start using Play App Signing with a new app signing key.
 However, in order to use this option, after you perform the upgrade you will be required to upload two things in each release: an app bundle and a legacy APK signed with your old app signing key.
 Play will use your AABs to generate APKs signed with the upgraded key for new installs and their updates; at the same time Play will use your legacy APKs for app updates to users who already have your app installed.
 Over time, the legacy installs will migrate to the upgraded key (e.g. when users move to a new mobile device).